mentalisttraceur/python-totaltimeout/README.rst

     my_thread_foo.join(timeout.time_left())
     my_thread_bar.join(timeout.time_left())
     my_thread_qux.join(timeout.time_left())
-    # Wait only as long as the slowest
-    # thread to finish, as if they all
+    # The timeouts work out as if we waited
-    # got a 10 second wait in parallel.
+    # 10 seconds each thread *in parallel*.

 Waiting for multiple tasks within each iteration of a "timed loop":